 Marvel’s Spider-Man 2 – First Thoughts

+The first thing that I noticed was how cinematic this game is.
+Watching the cutscenes, it feels like I’m watching a movie.
+I forget at times that I’m supposed to be playing the game.
 Shifting into the story, I am enjoying Kraven being introduced as one of the main villains in the game.
 I like how they designed Kraven with the fur vest and the shark tooth necklace that he’s wearing.
-Kraven is seriously jacked which I think helps to make him menacing.
-While Peter and Miles have their powers, Kraven carries his strength which is something that I don’t think the Spider-Men are prepared for.
+Kraven is seriously jacked, which I think helps to make him menacing.
+While Peter and Miles have their powers, Kraven carries his strength, which is something that I don’t think Peter and Miles are prepared for.
 I’m looking forward to the final confrontation between them.

 In between the story missions, there is so much to explore in NYC.
 The map is larger than the first game.
 I’m only a fifth of the way through the game because I keep getting distracted by all the side content.
 There are side missions and collectibles throughout each area of the city.
 I like completing the side quests in between the main story because it helps level up Peter and Miles.
 Once they level up, they can unlock skills to aid them in the story.
 I’m sure some gamers will complete the story first, but I like being able to alternate between the story and the collectibles.

 One thing that I think is interesting is how there isn’t a New Game Plus mode in Marvel’s Spider-Man 2.
 For those who didn’t play the first game, New Game Plus was unlocked after completing the game for the first time.
-In this game mode, players can take their leveled-up Spider-Man with all the gadgets, however, the villains and enemies are also tougher.
-This game doesn’t have New Game Plus as an option and I’m curious if Insomniac is going to respond to that critique and add it in later.
+In this game mode, players can take their leveled-up Spider-Man with all the gadgets; however, the villains and enemies are also tougher.
+This game doesn’t have New Game Plus as an option, and I’m curious if Insomniac is going to respond to that and add it in later.

 Leave a comment